-Articulating these ideals—and making them easy to access—is crucial.
+Articulating these ideals (and making them easy to access) is crucial.
 Unfortunately, many brands have trouble doing this well—if they do it at all.
 They either have a droll mission buried somewhere on their site.
 Or they have an easy-to-access About page, but it doesn’t give you a sense of their history, personality, or passion.
-This is a missed opportunity that hurts both the brand and the visitor.
+This is a missed opportunity that hurts both the brand and the potential customer.

 Next, they offer a deeper dive into each value, showing how they apply their beliefs to their manufacturing process.
 They also put a literal face to the product and their manufacturing practices.

 Best of all, they end the page with an infographic breakdown of their pricing model, which shows how the company turns a profit while keeping prices reasonable.
 It’s transparency from start to finish, proving that Everlane walks the walk in every aspect of their business.

 A good About page isn’t necessarily about bells and whistles.
 Sometimes it’s the simple, earnest approach that makes an impact.
 Take the Hims About page.
 The brand provides men with treatments for things like erectile dysfunction and hair loss—very sensitive issues.
 As such, the brand shares their purpose through a simple letter from the founder, speaking directly to the man who comes across their site.